 In their second year, residents will learn high-risk obstetrics from our perinatologist group and family medicine faculty.
 Additionally, residents interested in more advanced OB education have the opportunity to manage high-risk and diabetic patients in our clinic and manage patients undergoing a trial of labor after cesarean section.
-Residents may also take part in cesarean sections with our OB/GYN colleagues as well as Dr. Ryan Spielvogel, one of our own family medicine faculty who performs cesarean sections.
+Residents may also take part in cesarean sections with our OB/GYN colleagues as well as Dr. Ryan Spielvogel and Dr. Megan Ash, family medicine faculty who perform cesarean sections.

 Best of all, we often become the doctors of the babies we deliver!